Reuters safety adviser killed and two journalists injured after Ukraine strike

 A British safety adviser who was working with Reuters covering the Ukraine war has died after a missile strike on a hotel, the news agency has confirmed.

-In a statement, Reuters said it was “devastated” to learn of the death of Ryan Evans and that two of its journalists were also injured.
+In a statement, Reuters said it was “devastated” to learn of the death of Ryan Evans, 38, and that two of its journalists were also injured.

 Mr Evans was part of the reporting crew staying at the Hotel Sapphire, in Kramatorsk, eastern Ukraine, which was hit by a strike on Saturday.